alvinwan/timefhuman/README.md

 [datetime.datetime(2018, 7, 17, 9, 0), datetime.datetime(2018, 7, 18, 9, 0), datetime.datetime(2018, 7, 19, 9, 0)]
 ```

-You can even pass in a massive piece of text and `timefhuman` will return just the datetimes.
+You can also pass in irrelevant text, and `timefhuman` will return all datetime-like objects in the text.
+You could use this to extract datetimes from an email for example.

 ```shell
 >>> timefhuman("How does 5p mon sound?
 Or maybe 4p tu?")
 [datetime.datetime(2018, 8, 6, 17, 0), datetime.datetime(2018, 8, 7, 16, 0)]
 ```

+See more examples in [`tests/test_e2e.py`](tests/test_e2e.py).

 # Installation